gem5/website/_pages/community/events/bootcamp-2024.md

     content: |
         We are happy to announce the **gem5 bootcamp 2024!**

+        ---

+        **IMPORTANT:**
+        - Registration will open next week!
+        - If you are a student and wish to stay in the student dorms, you need to register before May 26th.
+        - Spaces are limited, so be sure to register on time if you plan to join us for the gem5 bootcamp this summer!

+        ---

         **WHEN: July 29th - August 2nd 2024**

         **WHERE: UC Davis, California**